rse-ops/flux-hpc/nextflow/ml-hyperopt/README.md

     flux {
         process.executor = 'flux'
         process.conda = "$baseDir/conda.yml"
+        flux {
-        process.terminal_output = true
+            terminalOutput = true
         }
+    }
 ```

-Note that `process.terminal_output = true` is needed for flux to be able to see the log output!
+Note that `process.terminalOutput = true` is needed for flux to be able to see the log output!

 ## Running the Workflow